goddesswithin/website/README.md

 # Goddess Within site

-This is a demonstration of the site hosted using [GitHub Pages](https://pages.github.com/).
+This is a demonstration of using [GitHub Pages](https://pages.github.com/) to host the Goddess Within site.

-It is a copy of http://goddesswithin.us, to show how a similar site could be controlled, and how it is different.
+It is a copy of http://goddesswithin.us, to show how a similar site could be maintained this way, and how it is different.

 ## WordPress vs GitHub Pages

 The original site was created with WordPress.
-WordPress provides a "WYSIWYG" (what you see is what you get) editor that abstract away the code, but they are harder to host.
-This means that it can be costly to host, which can lead to content being lost entirely.
+It's a "WYSIWYG" (what you see is what you get) editor that makes it easy to write content without code.
+However, this makes it harder to host, which can lead to content being lost entirely.

 The [GitHub Pages](https://pages.github.com/) approach is a little different.
-It requires a bit more technical knowledge to maintain, but it comes with these benefits:
+It requires a bit more technical knowledge to maintain the content, but it comes with these benefits:

 - GitHub Pages is free to host for public repositories.
 When setting up a website, hosting is usually the costliest piece.
 - The overall codebase is significantly less overwhelming then WordPress's and easier to maintain.